Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Angelfish don’t mind a densely planted tank.
 You can use a combination of live and artificial plants, opting for taller ones to provide camouflage.
 Large stones and driftwood will replicate their river habitat in the wild.
 However, keep the available space on the front burner to avoid overcrowding your tank and provoking aggression.

 You will need a heater to maintain the tropical conditions in your aquarium.
 A hood with a UV light will ensure adequate exposure for this diurnal species.
-You should also avoid placing your tank in direct sunlight, which can spur algae growth and possibly contaminate the water.
+You should also avoid placing your tank in direct sunlight, which can spur algae growth.

 starfish 3 divider